 Anglo-list is a well established platform delivering practical Aliyah and Israel lifestyle information for Olim and expats.
 The establishment of the Facebook group Keep Olim in Israel Movement’s mission is to empower, inspire, and support Olim, to help them integrate and find jobs.
 We decided to join forces and investigate current Aliyah issues and frustrations.
 This is our first survey together and from these and results of future surveys we will be able to identify problem areas and move towards a better future for all olim.

 From various chat boards and social media Anglo-List and K.O.I.M identified a number of problem areas that olim continue to find difficult, distressing and even exasperating and from this information we prepared our questions.

 The survey was promoted and shared in many Facebook groups for English, French, Portuguese, Italian, German, Greek, Bulgarian and other language speakers.
-It was also promoted on Google+, various list-serves and via direct mailings.
+It was also promoted on other social networks.
 312 people participated in the survey.
 According to recognized statistics, a 6% margin of error is considered normal in a sample group of 300 people.
-From this website's demographics as well as previous surveys, we know the following:-
+From this website’s demographics as well as previous surveys, we know the following:-

 1. How long have you been in Israel?

 |More than 3 but less than 5

 |More than 15 years

 The community was asked to rank various topics on a scale of 1 – 10 with 1 being the worst experience and 10 being the best experience.
 All answers are shown in percentages.